dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

   - $n=2$ case works with modification
   - Every smooth $4$ manifold admits a bisection into two Stein 4-manifolds.

-Every Stein manifold is Kahler (compatible complex + Riemannian + symplectic structures), supposed to be an analog of affine varieties (as per wikipedia, but should probably be quasi-projective).
+Every Stein manifold is Kahler (compatible complex + Riemannian + symplectic structures), supposed to be an analog of affine varieties (as per Wikipedia, but should probably be quasi-projective).

-Analog:

 Intrinsic definition: consider $(M^{2n}, J_$ where $M$ is a complex manifold and $J$ the structure of complex multiplication on $T_p M$.